CsillaVamos/csillavamos/projects/banana_farm.md

 title: Modelling the yield of bananas on a farm in Ecuador
 ---

-# Modelling the yield of bananas on a farm in Ecuador

-*made for Master of Geo-information Science internship project and Eaglesensing*
+*Made for Master of Geo-information Science internship project and Eaglesensing*

 ![Modelling the yield of bananas on a farm in Ecuador](../assets/images/MS_internship_actual_yield.png)